 Acute pancreatitis refers to an acute inflammatory process involving the pancreas.

-Pancreatitis occurs due the uncontrolled release of pancreatic enzymes resulting in autodigestion.
+Pancreatitis occurs due to the uncontrolled release of activated pancreatic enzymes within the pancreas resulting in autodigestion.
 Patients may suffer a spectrum of disease from mild abdominal discomfort to multi-organ failure.

 Pancreatitis has an annual incidence of 13-45 cases per 100,000, with trends showing that it is becoming more common.
-It tends to occur more in men and is commonly secondary to alcohol misuse or gallstones.
+It tends to occur more in men and is commonly secondary to gallstones or alcohol misuse.

 Alcohol misuse and gallstones are the most common causes of acute pancreatitis.